d2d-weizhi/aceit-web/README.md

 - Decided to modify the Appraisal Rating Summary Chart into a RangeBar series.
 - The Appraisal Summary chart can be toggled by a DropDownList control.
 - Did part of the summary drilldown for "Project Management Profile".
+- Laid the groundwork for adding in the current semester feedback list and it's items.

 ### 4th May, Sun: Home View UI Prototyping